 Learn more about:

-Capture the broad effects of gene expression changes using whole-transcriptome analysis with total RNA sequencing (total RNA-Seq).
-The method detects both coding and multiple forms of noncoding RNA for a comprehensive view of the entire transcriptome.Learn More About Total RNA-Seq
+Learn how to capture the broad effects of gene expression changes using whole-transcriptome analysis with total RNA sequencing (total RNA-Seq).
+This method detects both coding and multiple forms of noncoding RNA for a comprehensive view of the entire transcriptome.Learn More About Total RNA-Seq

 Bacterial, viral, and other microbial RNA-Seq experiments enable annotation and quantification of comprehensive microbial transcripts.
 Learn more about microbial RNA-Seq.